masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## while

 `while cond { [stmts]+ }` is a typical while loop found in most programming languages.
-The only different is that like with loops, the while must be fully unrolled at compilation time.
+The only difference is that like with loops, the while must be fully unrolled at compilation time.